qdrant/landing_page/qdrant-landing/content/articles/dedicated-service.md

 Most production systems prefer to isolate different types of workloads into separate services.
 In many cases, those isolated services are not even related to search use-cases.

-For example, database for analytics and for seriving can be updated from the same source, but store data in a different ways in accordance with their typical workloads.
+For example, database for analytics and for serving can be updated from the same source, but store data in a different ways in accordance with their typical workloads.

 Search engines are usually isolated for the same reason, you don't want to create a noisy neighbor problem and compromise the performance of your main database.